Jeansen/cdmn/README.md

 - Add time graphs

 # Contributing
-Fork it, make a Pull Request, create an Issue with suggestions, bugs ore questions ...
+Fork it, make a Pull Request, create Issues with suggestions, bugs ore questions ...
 You are always welcome to contribute!

 # Self-Promotion
-Like QED?
+Like cdmn?
 Follow me and/or the repository on GitHub.

 # License
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007